git-lfs/git-lfs/docker/README.md

 ##Using the Dockers##

-All these commands need to either be run as root OR as a user with docker permissions Adding your username to the docker group is probably the easiest
+All these commands need to either be run as root OR as a user with docker permissions Adding your username to the docker group (or setting up boot2docker environment) is probably the easiest.

 ### Running Dockers ###